Quotes From Macduff In Macbeth

 Macduff's relentless pursuit of justice culminates in his final confrontation with Macbeth.
 Their encounter isn't merely a clash of swords; it's a symbolic battle between order and chaos, morality and tyranny.
 Macduff's famous line, "Of woman born, / Macduff, was never of woman born" (Act V, Scene VIII, lines 18-19), becomes the turning point of the play.

 This line doesn't simply resolve a plot point; it encapsulates the thematic weight of the play.
-It represents the ultimate triumph of justice over evil, a victory achieved not through brute force alone but also through the cunning unraveling of Macbeth's carefully constructed illusion of invincibility.
+In real terms, it represents the ultimate triumph of justice over evil, a victory achieved not through brute force alone but also through the cunning unraveling of Macbeth's carefully constructed illusion of invincibility.
 The prophecy, twisted by Macbeth to grant him false security, becomes his undoing, a testament to the limitations of power built on deceit and violence.
 Macduff’s cunning in uncovering this loophole reflects his intellectual strength and moral clarity.

 IV.
 Macduff's Role in Restoring Order